andrei0x309/svelte-kit-axelar-erc20-bridge-ui/README.md

 Supports testnet and mainnet envoirment, by editing the config file, supports any custom non-canonical, non-warped ERC20 token, also has faucet functionality when is configured to use a faucet contract in development mode.

-It will support more advanced features like two modes, single mode for a single token, in case someone wants to deploy a bridge for a single token.
+It supports multiple tokens mode, in this mode will be deployed, that will allow public use, and will use a list of tokens from the Axelar Network.
-And all tokens mode, in this mode will be deployed, that will allow public use.
+It also supports single token mode, in case you want to use a single token, and you can configure that in the config file.

-The token list will be automatically updated by a worker, that will fetch the tokens from the Axelar Network.
+Has sample for faucet contract, and non-canonical ERC20 token, and also has a sample package for Axelar scripts to deploy token managers and bridge tokens using the Axelar Network, and UI for the faucet.

 This project will be realeased publicly on this timeline: [BUILD_ROADMAP.MD](/BUILD_ROADMAP.MD)